PORT HUENEME, California –

-When the Ocean Giant returns to Port Hueneme in late February, the vessel is expected to contain a year’s worth of scientific data and ice core samples that will assist the NSF’s continued study of the Antarctic.
+When the Ocean Giant returns to Port Hueneme, Calif., in late February, the haul will include a year’s worth of scientific data and ice core samples that will assist the NSF‘s continued study of the Antarctic.